Carlos Berg

-Carlos Berg (Kārlis Bergs, Karl Berg) or Friedrich Wilhelm Karl Berg (Frīdrihs Vilhelms Kārlis Bergs, Friedrich Wilhelm Karl Berg) (21 March 1843, Courland – 19 January 1902 Buenos Aires) was an Argentinian naturalist and entomologist of Latvian and Baltic German origin.
+Carlos Berg (Kārlis Bergs, Karl Berg) or Friedrich Wilhelm Karl Berg (Frīdrihs Vilhelms Kārlis Bergs, Friedrich Wilhelm Karl Berg) (21 March 1843, Courland – 19 January 1902 Buenos Aires) was an Argentine naturalist and entomologist of Latvian and Baltic German origin.

 Having worked a few years in trade, he moved to Riga in 1865 and became curator of the entomological department of the Riga Museum, and then at the Riga Technical University.